boardgameio/boardgame.io/docs/documentation/debugging.md

 # Debugging

+The framework uses Redux under the hood.
-It may help to debug the internal Redux store.
+You may sometimes want to debug this Redux store directly.
 In order to do so, you can pass along a Redux store enhancer with your client.
 For example,

 ```js
 import logger from 'redux-logger';